Over the Horizon AIS suddenly stopped or targets disappeared

 My RayMarine Chartplotter displays AIS Target names with diamond question marks

 We have received reports of Raymarine Axiom series Chartplotters displaying diamond-shaped question marks at the end of the target name.
-This issue has been fixed in DataHub Firmware version 4.06.
+A fix was released in DataHub Firmware version 4.06.
+Update the DataHub Firmware to resolve this issue.